to The Official

 "I remember jamming at some ... guy's house with Thurlan for the first time, as we twisted and tweaked the guy's originals, in very interesting directions; so much that he was flipping out and asking us to form a group and do gigs.
 I think you did end up doing a show with him, didn't you?"

 [Hash responds that he did, somewhere in a club downtown NYC, on Seventh Avenue South.
 It was the night of the first episode of the Beatle's Historic TV show, "Anthology."
 But, you never give up a chance to play for a live audience!]

 I remember that same night when the "guy" left the room and the three of us played Brown Sugar (me on vocals) and he came running down the stairs along - with everyone in the house - flipping out about how good it sounded.
 That was the night we realized that Thurlan you and I clicked.

-[Hash jumps in here saying that "we have clicked every time the three of us get together.
-Too bad not one of us is good enough to be a lead singer!"]
+[Hash jumps in here to say, "We clicked every time the three of us got together.
+Too bad not one of us was a good enough lead singer!"]

 One more memory on that night I remember sitting behind the drum kit and playing AC\DC Back in Black with Thurlan when he suddenly stopped and said, "What the f.ck?!!
 You play drums, bass and sing?
 You are a triple threat!"
 I guess I should've told him I play guitar too.